Please ensure Javascript is enabled for purposes of website accessibility

 How to check if UCC lien is active?

-Most states allow you to search for UCC liens online through the Secretary of State’s website where the business entity is registered.
+Most states allow you to search for UCC liens online through the Secretary of State’s website, where the business entity is registered.
 Some states may have a specific database dedicated to UCC searches.
-If you can’no’t find the information you need, contact the Secretary of State’s office directly.
+Contact the Secretary of State’s office directly if you can’t find the necessary information.

 What is the difference between a lien and a UCC filing?

 Both are used to secure debts.
 However, UCC filings are particularly common in commercial transactions involving personal property.
-Meanwhile, liens can arise from a wide range of circumstances, including non-payment of taxes, services, or judgments.
+Meanwhile, liens can arise from various circumstances, including non-payment of taxes, services, or judgments.

 Money moves to help you stay on track